CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 What arguments are passed in `PDOStatement::bindValue()`?

-- The parameter identifier.
+- A parameter identifier.

-- The row number of the parameter.
+- A row number of the parameter.

-- The explicit data type for the parameter.
+- An explicit data type for the parameter.

-- The return value either `true` or `false`.
+- A return value either `true` or `false`.

-- The value or variable to bind to the parameter.
+- A value or variable to bind to the parameter.

 /// type=MS, answer=[1,4,5]

 What arguments are passed in `PDOStatement::bindParam()`?

-- The parameter identifier.
+- A parameter identifier.

-- The row number of the parameter.
+- A row number of the parameter.

-- The value to bind to the parameter.
+- A value to bind to the parameter.

-- The variable to bind to the parameter.
+- A variable to bind to the parameter.

-- The explicit data type for the parameter.
+- An explicit data type for the parameter.

 /// type=SS, answer=[5]

-Which statement correctly describes `PDO::PARAM_STR`?
+Which statement best describes `PDO::PARAM_STR`?

 - It is a predefined constant that represents a boolean data type.